§ 01 · The booking fee

-Every ride you book on Bustle has a small booking fee on top of the fare — 75p on fares under £15, £1 on fares £15 and over.
+75p on fares under £15. £1 on fares £15 and over.
 Your driver keeps 100% of the fare itself.
-The booking fee goes to Bustle.
-Here's why.
+The booking fee goes to us.
+That's the whole price page — the rest is why.

 For the Newcastle launch, the booking fee is waived for every rider, every trip.
 We want as many people as possible to try Bustle — and we want to hear exactly what you think of it.